-Reliance on Promoter, Portfolio Advisor, and Manager
+Reliance on Promoter, Portfolio Advisor, Manager and Sub-Advisor

-The Fund will be relying on the knowledge and expertise of the Promoter, the Portfolio Advisor, and the Manager.
-The Promoter, the Portfolio Manager, and the Manager will make the actual investment decisions upon which the success of the Fund will depend significantly.
-No assurance can be given that the investment approaches utilized by the Promoter, the Portfolio Advisor, and the Manager will prove successful.
-There can be no assurance that satisfactory replacements for the Manager will be available, if the Manager ceases to act as such.
+The Fund will be relying on the knowledge and expertise of the Promoter, the Portfolio Advisor, the Manager and the Sub-Advisor.
+The Manager (or, while the Sub-Advisor remains retained as sub-advisor, the Sub-Advisor) will make the actual investment decisions upon which the success of the Fund will depend significantly.
+No assurance can be given that the investment approaches utilized by them will prove successful.
+There can be no assurance that a satisfactory replacement for the Manager will be available, if the Manager ceases to act as such.
 Termination of the Manager will expose investors to the risks involved in whatever new investment management arrangements can be made.